krayon/pulse-mute/README.md

     ERR_USAGE(64):
         Error in your command line parameters (or possibly config) ERR_SOFTWARE(70):
-        pactl called returned an error
+        pactl called returned an error (at least once) ERR_NOUSER(67):
-    ERR_NOUSER(67):
+        Unable to find (at least one of the) requested source(s)

-        Unable to find requested source
+NOTE: In the event of an error during processing of multiple sources, it is possible that some commands work, but an error is still returned.
+This is only valid for the error codes ERR_SOFTWARE and ERR_NOUSER.

 Example: pulse-mute.bash 'N:ZOOM VoiceEngine'
 ```